medialab/xan/docs/cmd/scrape.md

 # Builtin scrapers

-    - "title": scrape the content of the <title> tag if any
-    - "canonical": scrape the canonical link if any
+    - "head": scrape typical metadata found in <head> like:
+        - "title"
+        - "canonical_url"
     - "urls": find all urls linked in the document

 # Custom scrapers